 Significant penalties may apply to councillors who don't meet their obligations in this area.

 Public Interest Disclosures

-The Public Interest Disclosures Act 1994 aims to encourage and facilitate the disclosure, in the public interest, of corrupt conduct, maladministration, serious and substantial waste in the public sector and government information breaches.
+The Public Interest Disclosures Act 2022 aims to facilitate the disclosure by public officials of serious wrongdoing in or affecting the public sector, including the local government sector.